-Electric car chargers come in all shapes and sizes.
-They have different levels of charge and also depending on the type of electricity connection can produce different amounts of energy.
-The most environmentally friendly type of generating electricity is producing renewable energy through wind, sun or water to charge the batteries of the electric cars.
+Electric car chargers come in all shapes and sizes, have different levels of charge and depending on the type of electrical connection can produce different amounts of energy.

 Types of Car chargers